5 Table processing with Tablecloth

 More generally, we can use tc/aggregate to apply an arbitrary summary function.

-How does bike usage change througout the day?
+How does bike usage change throughout the day?

 Let us see how the number of trips and their median length change by the hour.